 Slán agus Beannacht!

-A shortlist of winning entries will be screened at a gala performance in the Chauvel cinema in Paddington on Saturday April 21st and the Kino Cinema in Melbourne on Saturday April 28th.
+A shortlist of winning entries will be screened at a gala performance in the Chauvel cinema in Paddington and the Kino Cinema in Melbourne in May, 2019.

 The winners will be announced at the Sydney screening.